chiaragelder/portfolio_week9/content/page/2024-12-02-typography.md

 date: 2024-12-02T08:59:15.474Z
 numbernavigation: 1
 layoutpage: layout3
-description: "**For this project, we have been assigned a designer along with an accompanying quote and biography.
+description: "For this project, we have been assigned a designer along with an accompanying quote and biography.
 I randomly selected Ross Lovegrove.
 The first step involves researching the designer and understanding the provided quote in depth.
 This groundwork is essential before proceeding to create a